neondatabase/website/content/docs/reference/glossary.md

 ### SQL Editor

-A feature of the Neon Console that enables running queries on a Neon project database.
+A feature of the Neon Console that enables running queries on a Neon database.
 The SQL Editor also enables saving queries, viewing query history, and analyzing or explaining queries.

 ### Storage

 Where data is recorded and stored.
-Neon storage consists of Pageserver which stores hot data and a cloud object store such as Amazon S3 that stores cold data for cost optimization and durability.
+Neon storage consists of Pageservers, which store hot data, and a cloud object store, such as Amazon S3, that stores cold data for cost optimization and durability.

 ### Technical Preview

-A preview of Neon during which users are able to try Neon's Free Tier.
-For more information, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier/).
+A preview period during which users can try Neon.

 ### Token

 An encrypted access token that enables you to authenticate with Neon using the Neon API.
 An access token is generated when creating a Neon API key.
-For more information, see [Using API keys](https://neon.tech/docs/get-started-with-neon/using-api-keys/).
+For more information, see [Manage API keys](https://neon.tech/docs/get-started-with-neon/using-api-keys/).

 ### User